The Fall Of The Russian Empire

 Tsar Nicholas II

 Nicholas II became Tsar of Russia in 1894 following the unexpected death of his father.
 By all accounts, he was unprepared and did not want the job, fearfully asking his cousin and brother-in-law, "what is going to happen to me and all of Russia?"
 This fear was not unfounded.
-From 1904-1905, he oversaw the disastrous Russo-Japanese War.
+From 1904-1905, he oversaw the disastrous Russo-Japanese War, in which his forces were defeated.
 Furthermore, on January 22, 1905, the Tsar's imperial guard massacred protestors demanding, among other things, an end to the war with Japan, eight-hour work days, and more political rights.
 Known as Bloody Sunday, this event forced the Tsar to make concessions to quell the revolutionary fervor, including a quasi-constitution guaranteeing civil liberties and an elected assembly known as the Duma.
 While these concessions were limited in practice, they nonetheless indicated the end of absolutist rule in Russia and Nicholas' lessening control over the empire.

 The Rise Of Revolutionary Leftism